pylhc/tfs/doc/compatibility.rst

 .. admonition:: When Does Validation Happen?

-    Validation is optional.
-    It is by default turned off at read-time, and turned on at write-time.
+    Validation is **optional**, and is by default turned off at both read-time and write-time.
-    The default compatibility mode enforced before writing is ``MAD-X``, as this ensures the file would be accepted by both codes.

 Validation is done by providing a `TfsDataFrame` and a compatibility mode to `tfs.frame.validate` (see the :ref:`API reference <modules/index:frame>`).
 It goes as: